DavidGoldman/JGBA/README.md

 Java Game Boy Advance
 =================

-This (when complete) will be a Java GBA Emulator utilizing Open GL.
-While I will strive for accuracy, such adjustments may be made down the road.
+This (when complete) will be a Java GBA Emulator utilizing Open GL and (hopefully) ObjectWeb ASM to provide dynamic recompilation.

 Todo list (in a somewhat particular order):